leonardo-reginato/classification-attention-layer/README.md

 ├── data/                   # Folder for dataset storage (if applicable) ├── notebooks/              # Jupyter notebooks with experiments ├── models/                 # Trained models
-├── scripts/                # Python scripts for training and evaluation ├── README.md               # Project overview and instructions (this file) └── requirements.txt        # Required libraries
+├── README.md               # Project overview and instructions (this file)
+└── requirements.txt        # Required libraries
 ```